electron/electron/docs/api/web-view-tag.md

 the `webview` will use a persistent storage partition available to all `webview` in the app with the same storage partition ID. if there is no `persist:` prefix, the `webview` will use an in-memory storage partition.
 By assigning the same partition ID, multiple `webview` can share the same storage partition.
+If the storage partition ID is unset then default storage of the app will be used.

 This value can only be modified before the first navigation, since the storage partition of an active renderer process cannot change.
 Subsequent attempts to modify the value will fail with a